davidk003/a-round-coding-test/README.md

 Navigate to the frontend folder via `cd StarterCode/frontend`

-Run `npm install` and then `npm start`.
+Run `npm install`(This one will take a while to install dependencies) and then `npm start`.
 Within a few seconds it should provide a link looking like "localhost:3000" which will be development testing site.